AndRossi/Kelpie/README.md

 ### 🆕 Pre-Filtering: _k_ value
 The Kelpie Pre-Filter module is used at the beginning of the explanation extraction to identify the most promising facts with respect to the prediction to explain.
-Its purpose is to narrow down the research space to the top _k_ most promising facts, thus making the research more feasible.
+Its purpose is to narrow down the space of candidate explanations to combinations of the top _k_ most promising facts, thus making the research more feasible.
 In all the end-to-end experiments we use _k_ = 20; we show here the effect of varying the value of _k_ on the explanations for the ComplEx model predictions:

 <p align="center">